killerbat00/configs/README.md

 configs
 =======

-configs for git, zsh and dwm for the various machines I may need them on.
+configs for vim and zsh for the various machines I may need them on.